murilobsd/anos/README.md

 ![logo](assets/logo.png "logo")

-> The name of the project is based on the suffix of my wife personal name.
+> The name of the project is based on the prefix of my wife personal name.
 [WIP]

 requirements: